elintseeker/BattletechEmblemPack/readme.md

 ## Notes
-Requests are welcome (when free) or just pull and contribute.
+- Requests are welcome (when free) or just pull and contribute.
-Battletech related imagery are in `emblems` folder.
+- Battletech related imagery are in `emblems` folder.
-Others are in `misc`.
+- Other non-Battletech emblems are in the folder `misc`.
+Add your emblems (in `dds` format) there and edit the `mod.json` file to add them to the in-game list.